 - -A learner tuned to "read less, see more defects" performs best; - -A simple manual analysis out-performs certain standard learners such as NB, C4.5, RIPPER.
-The use of these learners is therefore depreciated for "read less, see more defects".
+The use of these learners is therefore deprecate for "read less,"

-Our conclusion is that knowledge of the goal of the learning can and should be used Submitted to ASE Journal, Vol. V, No. N, Month 20YY.
+see more defects".

-to select a preferred learner for a particular domain.
+Our conclusion is that knowledge of the goal of the learning can and should be used to select a preferred learner for a particular domain.
 The WHICH meta-learning framework is one method for quickly customizing a learner to different goals.

 We hope that this paper prompts a new cycle of defect prediction research focused on selecting the best learner(s) for particular business goals.
-In particularly, based on this paper, we now caution that it is an open and urgent question whether or not many of our learners perform not better than simple manual methods.
+In particular, based on this paper, we now caution that it the following is an open and urgent question: "which learners perform better than simple manual method?"